dnif-backyard/docs/Solution Architecture/scaling-datanodes.md

 ### 15K EPS / 1TB Daily Ingestion
 - 15K EPS at an average raw log size of 800 bytes equates to around 1TB of daily log ingestion.
 - This setup will require a minimum of 32 vCPUs which can be met by a single 32vCPU datanode.
+- Recommend use of storage with minimum read/write speed of 400 MBps.

 ### 25K EPS / 1.7TB Daily Ingestion
 - 25K EPS at an average raw log size of 800 bytes equates to around 1.7TB of daily log ingestion.
 - This setup will require a minimum of 32 vCPUs which can be met by 2x 32vCPU datanoes or a single 64vCPU datanode.
+- Recommend use of storage with minimum read/write speed of 400 MBps.

 ### 50K EPS / 3.5TB Daily Ingestion
 - 50K EPS at an average raw log size of 800 bytes equates to around 3.5TB of daily log ingestion.
 - This setup will require a minimum of 128 vCPUs which can be met by 4x 32vCPU or around 2x 64vCPU datanodes.
+- Recommend use of storage with minimum read/write speed of 2000 MBps.

 ### 100K EPS / 7TB Daily Ingestion
 - 100K EPS at an average raw log size of 800 bytes equates to around 7TB of daily log ingestion.
 - This setup will require a minimum of 224 vCPUs which can be met by 7x 32vCPU or around 4x 64vCPU datanodes.
+- Recommend use of storage with minimum read/write speed of 3000 MBps.

 ### 500K EPS / 35TB Daily Ingestion
 - 500K EPS at an average raw log size of 800 bytes equates to around 35TB of daily log ingestion.
 - This setup will require a minimum of 1120 vCPUs which can be met by 18x 64vCPU or around 12x 96vCPU datanodes.
+- Recommend use of storage with minimum read/write speed of 5000 MBps.